-The Board consists of 17-25 volunteers who serve three year terms (officers and girls serve two-year terms) and are elected at the Annual Meeting the Representative Assembly.
-The Board of Directors develops, manages, and maintains Girl Scouting within the terms of the Girl Scout charter from GSUSA.
+The Board consists of 17-25 volunteers, who serve three-year terms (officers and girls serve two-year terms) and are elected at the Annual Meeting by the Representative Assembly.
+The Board of Directors develops, manages, and maintains Girl Scouting within the terms of the Girl Scouts charter from GSUSA.

 Did you know that GSHCC’s Board of Directors has two girl board members?
 These amazing girls are an important voice on the board, working to create the future direction of Girl Scout programming at GSHCC.

-Serving on the GSHCC Board of Directors offers high school girls an opportunity to learn leadership and real world skills needed to work in a business atmosphere.
-During a Girl Board Members’ two year term, she will learn about: the inner workings of Girl Scouts, how the Board influences and supports the girls and the Council, group dynamics, planning skills, and financial accountability.
-Board members are asked to attend each Board Meeting and participate in Representative Trainings, Fall Forums and the GSHCC Annual Meeting.
-Girl Board members may also be asked to join a Board Committee, speak on their experiences in Girl Scouting, or participate in other Board activities.
+Serving on the GSHCC Board of Directors offers high school girls an opportunity to learn leadership and the real world skills needed to work in a business atmosphere.
+During a girl board members’ two-year term, she will learn about the inner workings of Girl Scouts, how the Board influences and supports girls and the council, group dynamics, planning skills, and financial accountability.
+Board members are asked to attend each Board meeting and participate in representative trainings, fall forums and the GSHCC Annual Meeting.
+Girl Board members may also be asked to join a Board committee, speak on their experiences in Girl Scouting, or participate in other Board activities.

 Questions?
 Email the Board of Directors at BODapplications@girlscoutshcc.org.

-Patty Estopinal – Vice President, Robert W. Baird and Co.
+Patty Estopinal – Director, Robert W. Baird and Co.